ZachChristensen28/pihole-keepalived/docs/getting-started/configure-keepalived.md

 Server | Interface | IP
 ------ | --------- | --
 Primary | eth0 | 10.0.100.11
-Secondary | ens192 | 10.0.100.12
+Backup | ens192 | 10.0.100.12
 VIP* | - | 10.0.100.10/24

 <small>_\*the VIP is any unused IP space in your subnet.
 This example will use `10.0.100.10/24` (as shown in the above table)._</small>

 ## Configuration

-Use the editor of your choice to open the keepalived configuration on both Primary and Secondary servers.
+Use the editor of your choice to open the keepalived configuration on both Primary and Backup servers.
+You can add as many backup servers using the backup server configuration.

 ```shell
 sudo nano /etc/keepalived/keepalived.conf